Alternative Leukemia Treatment

 If a clinical doctor discourages you from continuing a complementary therapy or a holistic healer from using a Western therapy, try for an open discussion with the professional and listen to the reasons why.
 Sometimes more is not better.
 Interactions between two different therapies can have a negative effect, much like how mixing two individually effective household cleaners (bleach and ammonia) can have toxic results.

 St. John’s wort (used to boost the spirits of someone suffering depression) and other herbs can likewise have increase the toxicity of certain chemicals or make skin more sensitive to radiation.
 Even Vitamin C supplements can affect your treatment.
 Though something is natural or otherwise said to be good for you, make sure to check with your doctors first before taking or using a new drug or remedy.
+Even though an alternative leukemia treatment seems benign, there can be hidden dangers.

-The Future of Leukemia Therapies
+The Future of Leukemia Therapies (Alternative Leukemia Therapy & Western)

 Western science in the last decade has gained new means of attacking cancer-producing leukemia cells, but its greatest accomplishment may be its incorporating complementary therapies into its practices.
 Alternative approaches help patients survive toxic leukemia treatments such as chemotherapy and radiation therapy by helping patients deal with pain and giving them the inner strength and assurances needed during trying times.